sozialinfo/Kubernetes-Build/README.md

 task start-minikube
 ```

-### Deploy Odoo to Kubernetes
+### Deploy Odoo chart

 Ensure you have `kubectl` installed and can access the cluster.

-Add this repo for Chart dependencies.
+Add chart dependencies.

 ```bash
 task add-repos
 ```

-If not already done setup the hosts.
+If not already done setup the local hostnames.

 ```bash
 task setup-hosts